-cmd2 is contained in only one Python file (cmd2.py), so it can be easily copied into your project.
+cmd2 is contained in a small number of Python files, which can be easily copied into your project.
 The copyright and license notice must be retained.

 This is an option suitable for advanced Python users.
-You can simply include this file within your project's hierarchy.
+You can simply include the files within your project's hierarchy.
 If you want to modify cmd2, this may be a reasonable option.
 Though, we encourage you to use stock cmd2 and either composition or inheritance to achieve the same goal.